-Non-executive Directors are not entitled to performance-related remuneration such as bonuses, stock related long-term incentive schemes, fringe benefits or pension benefits, nor to any other type of variable remuneration except as described above in respect of Board or Committee meetings attended in person.
+Non-executive Directors are not entitled to performancerelated remuneration such as bonuses, stock related long-term incentive schemes, fringe benefits or pension benefits, nor to any other type of variable remuneration except for the attendance fees in respect of Board or Committee meetings.

 Expenses that are reasonably incurred in the performance of their duties are reimbursed to Directors, upon submission of suitable justification.
-In making such expenses, the Directors should take into account the standards applicable within the Group.
+In making such expenses, the Directors should take into account the Board Member Expense Policy.

 The remuneration of the Chairman of the Board of Directors is determined at the beginning of his term of office, and is set for the duration of such term.
 On the motion of the Nomination and Remuneration Committee, it is determined by the Board subject to approval by the Annual General Meeting.

 In making its proposal, the Committee should consider a clear description of the duties of the Chairman, the professional profile that has been attracted, the time expected to be effectively available for the Group, and an adequate remuneration corresponding to the formulated expectations and regularly benchmarked with a selected panel of relevant publicly traded industrial Belgian and international references.
-The remuneration can comprise a cash remuneration as well as a deferred income scheme.
 The Chairman, when attending or chairing the meetings of a Board Committee, will not be entitled to any additional remuneration as this is deemed to be included in his global remuneration package.